safugl/fmri-nuisance-effects/README.md

 <img title="example02" alt="example_results02" src="./examples/example02.png">

 # Example 03
 Data used for this example was obtained from the OpenNeuro database.
 Its accession number is ds000030.
-Preprocessed data and confound signals are extracted from 261 participants.
+Preprocessed data and confound signals are extracted from 261 participants using [Nilearn](https://nilearn.github.io/dev/modules/generated/nilearn.datasets.fetch_ds000030_urls.html#nilearn.datasets.fetch_ds000030_urls).
 Different sets of confound signals are incorporated into the described framework.
 The four following models are considered:

 * Model 1: Including only random noise signals as regressors in a Ridge regression model.
-This serves as a control.
+This serves as a control and results should show no clear trends.
 * Model 2: Including 6 tCompCor coefficients in a Ridge regression model.
 * Model 3: Including 6 motion regressors in a Ridge regression model.
 * Model 4: Including 6 motion regressors, 6 aCompCor coefficients, 6 tCompCor coefficients, WM, global signal, stdVars, non-stdDVARS, vx-wisestdDVARS and a framewise displacement coefficient as confounds in a Ridge regression model.